 In a study recently published in Communications Chemistry, researchers from ICFO and partners of OPTOlogic report on a newly-developed machine learning algorithm for LIED to extract the three-dimensional structure of large and complex molecules.

-Until very recently, the idea of watching how molecules break or transform, during chemical reactions was unfathomable.
-In 2016, researchers from ICFO developed mid-IR-driven laser-induced electron diffraction (LIED) with kinematic coincidence detection to image the position of each and every atom inside a single molecule with one of its own electrons.
-The combined picometer spatial and attosecond temporal resolution allowed us to actually image and track the molecular bond breakup in acetylene (C2H2) nine femtoseconds after its ionization, a method they coined as “molecular selfie”.
+Until very recently, the very idea of witnessing how molecules break or transform during chemical reactions was unfathomable.
+However, in 2016, researchers from ICFO achieved a breakthrough by developing mid-IR-driven laser-induced electron diffraction (LIED) with kinematic coincidence detection.
+This groundbreaking technique enabled them to image the position of each atom within a single molecule using one of its own electrons.
+The remarkable picometer spatial and attosecond temporal resolution achieved through LIED allowed them to actually image and track the molecular bond breakup in acetylene (C2H2) a mere nine femtoseconds after its ionization, a method they aptly coined as the “molecular selfie”.

-Applying the LIED technique to take snapshots of small gas-phase molecules proved to be an extremely powerful tool to understand the intertwining of molecules and how they react, change, break, bend, etc. However, this technique was never applied to more complex molecular structures because, the larger the molecule is, the harder the structural retrieval becomes and, therefore, it is necessary to calculate many thousands of molecular configurations for all possible orientations of the molecule, something that would take ages.
+Initially, applying the LIED technique to capture snapshots of small gas-phase molecules proved to be an immensely powerful tool for understanding the intricate interactions of molecules, revealing how they react, change, break, and bend.
+Nevertheless, extending this technique to more complex molecular structures posed a significant challenge.
+As the size of the molecule increases, so does the difficulty of structural retrieval.
+Consequently, it becomes necessary to calculate thousands of molecular configurations for all possible orientations, a task that could take an impractical amount of time.

 In a recent study published in Chemistry Communications, ICFO researcher Xinyao LiuKasra Amini, Aurelien SanchezBlanca Belsa, Tobias Steinle, led by led by ICREA Professor at ICFO Jens Biegert, report on a solution to this problem with a newly-developed machine learning algorithm for LIED to extract the three-dimensional structure of large and complex molecules in their experiment, the team of researchers developed a machine learning model and combined it with a Convolutional Neural Network (CNN) algorithm which, according to the researchers, is “well suited for problems in image recognitions to identified subtle features from an image at a different level of complexity similar to a human brain”.
 Using the CNN-ML framework, the pre-calculated database of configurations could be drastically reduced to unambiguously identify a complex chiral molecular structure such as the Fenchone molecule.